 Where to Find a Cheap Steak on the Strip

-Cheesecake Factory at Caesars Palace: Although the Cheesecake Factory doesn’t likely come to mind when you are on the hunt for a cheap steak, they do have a Chargrilled New York Steak served with mashed potatoes and green beans for $26.95.
+Cheesecake Factory at Caesars Palace: Although the Cheesecake Factory doesn’t likely come to mind when you are on the hunt for a cheap steak, they do offer a number of steak meals for under $30.

-Dick’s Last Resort at Excalibur: Although guests will also need to put up with an onslaught of insults from the staff, Dick’s offers a relatively cheap sirloin steak on the Strip for $25.99.
+Dick’s Last Resort at Excalibur: Although guests will also need to put up with an onslaught of insults from the staff, Dick’s offers both sirloin and t-bone steak meals at a sub-$30 price point.
 That price includes both green beans and mashed potatoes.

-Prime Burger at Venetian: Although specializing in gourmet burgers, Prime Burger offers a NY Strip Steak Dinner served with a salad, french fries, onion straws, and sauteed mushrooms for $29.95.
+Prime Burger at Venetian: Although specializing in gourmet burgers, prime burger offers a NY strip steak dinner served with a salad, french fries, onion straws, and sauteed mushrooms for $25.95.

 Related: Blondies also offers one of our favorite bottomless drink deals in Vegas.

-Pyramid Cafe at Luxor: While there isn’t a steak on their lunch or dinner menu, a cheap Steak and Hashbrowns meal could be yours for around $20.
+Pyramid Cafe at Luxor: While there isn’t a steak on their lunch or dinner menu, a cheap steak and hashbrowns meal could be yours for around $20.
 Included are an 8 oz.
 New York steak and hashbrowns.
-2 Eggs can be added for an additional $5.
+2 eggs can be added for an additional $6.